-Man, I love Holy Week.
-I don’t mean to sound cheesy but, as someone who did not have a liturgical church upbringing, I find the traditions of this week fascinating to learn about as an adult.
-As an example, my husband was raised in a Lutheran Church and speaks with warm affection about the tradition and intentionality around the days of this week.
-Palm Sunday.
-Maundy Thursday.
-Good Friday.
-Holy Saturday and of course, Easter Sunday.
-In the midst of all these celebrations, the one he finds particularly meaningful is the Good Friday service.
+Holy Week is so interesting.
+I don’t mean to sound cheesy, but as someone who did not have a liturgical church upbringing, I find the traditions of this week fascinating to learn as an adult.
+For example, my husband was raised in a Lutheran Church and speaks affectionately about the tradition and intentionality around Palm Sunday, Maundy Thursday, Good Friday, Holy Saturday, and Easter Sunday.
+Of these, the one I have come to find particularly meaningful is the Good Friday service.

-Apparently, in this tradition and many others, the service ends with a “strepitus.”
+In this tradition and many others, that service ends with a “strepitus.”
 Certainly a new word to my vocabulary, strepitus is Latin for “great noise.”
 At the end of the service, the lights dim, and someone will slam a book, create “thunder” via a sheet of metal, scrape a bench across the floor, or use some other means to create a racket.
-The specific reference for the noise seems to vary, with some using it as a representation of the earthquake that took place after Christ’s death and others as a way to mimic the closing of the tomb.
-Regardless, the strepitus is used to symbolize the finality of His death and the work He did on the cross.
+The reference for the noise seems to vary, with some using it as a representation of the earthquake after Christ’s death and others as a way to mimic the closing of the tomb.
+Regardless, the strepitus symbolizes the finality of His death and the work He did on the cross.

-As I have considered how to prepare for Easter this year, it was actually the thought of that noise that brought a new image to my mind.
-Darn if God didn’t shut that tomb tight…and yet we can’t seem to resist knocking on it.
+As I considered how we can prepare for Easter, the thought of that noise brought an image to my mind.
+Darn if God didn’t shut that tomb tight, yet we can’t resist knocking on it.

 Us: Hey!
 Hey Jesus!
 Hey!
 I need something in there!